 - By using the two largest types of truck trailers on the market, the duo trailer (31.7 meters long) and giga trailer (25.25 meters long), for transportation at the SEAT plant in Martorell, Spain, Volkswagen is reducing CO₂ emissions by 30 percent compared to conventional trucks.
 This also reduces the number of trucks on the road.
 Additionally, the plant uses rail transport with a direct connection to the port of Barcelona and to the plant in Zona Franca.

-- In Volkswagen‘s maritime logistics, the Group already uses a freighter powered by liquefied natural gas (LNG) – another is slated for delivery soon.
+- In Volkswagen‘s maritime logistics, the Group already uses two freighters powered by liquefied natural gas (LNG).
 LNG burns cleaner than conventional liquid fuels, and one tank full is enough for the entire Germany-Mexico-Germany round trip.

 - Through the new CO₂ fund, the Group supports projects that reduce CO₂ emissions internally in specific ways.
 The fund currently has an annual budget of 25 million euros.

 - Volkswagen has incorporated a decarbonization index (DKI) into the Group strategy as a transparent indicator on its roadmap to climate neutrality.
 The Group publishes its progress as part reporting activities.

 - The corporate environmental mission statement ‘goTOzero’ unites all of Volkswagen‘s environmental measures in one concept. ‘goTOzero’ embodies a sustainable way of doing business that minimizes pollution and strives towards balance sheet carbon-neutrality.
 Its four focus areas are climate change, resources, air quality, and environmental compliance.

 From A to Z

 The Volkswagen Group will achive its goal of being climate neutral by 2050 by taking a holistic approach based on these steps:

 2. Switch energy supply to renewable sources.